mastanca/webtask-workshop/modules/hello-editor.md

 ![Run](../images/wt-editor-run.gif)

-You'll see you Webtask is instantly executed and the message `{"hello":"Anonymous"}` is returned in the Runner window.
+You'll see you webtask is instantly executed and the message `{"hello":"Anonymous"}` is returned in the Runner window.

  - Click on the Gear icon in the upper right of the runner.
  - Click on URL Params(0) and you will get an area to enter query string key/value pairs.